juniorsundarCasual/TGT/vault/volume-5.chapter-319.md

 "Oh, but we already have!"
 Only the right side spoke.
 "The so-called mages who frolic around and flaunt their half-baked understanding of the world they live in can't even hold a candle to the might of the Truth-"

 At that moment, the left hand rose and covered the Sect Leader's mouth.
 The right brow creased in anger.
-And in that moment, Shuri realized she had made a terrible mistake.
+And almost immediately, Shuri realized she had made a terrible mistake.

 'So this is how I die,' Shuri cursed through gritted teeth as all her survival alarms blared in earnest.
 There was an overwhelming intent to maim, or possibly kill, hanging in the room.
 'Why the fuck didn't I just keep my mouth shut like I always do?!
 Why-?'